docker/docs/compose/compose-file/index.md

 ## The Compose application model

 The Compose specification allows one to define a platform-agnostic container based application.
-Such an application is designed as a set of containers which have to both run together with adequate shared resources and communication channels.
+Such an application is designed as a set of containers which have to run together with adequate shared resources and communication channels.

-Computing components of an application are defined as [Services](#services-top-level-element).
+Components of an application are defined as [Services](#services-top-level-element).
 A Service is an abstract concept implemented on platforms by running the same container image (and configuration) one or more times.

 Services communicate with each other through [Networks](#networks-top-level-element).
 In this specification, a Network is a platform capability abstraction to establish an IP route between containers within services connected together.
 Low-level, platform-specific networking options are grouped into the Network definition and MAY be partially implemented on some platforms.